OCamlPro/superbol-studio-oss/README.md

 > (Temporary limitation)
 >
 > Suggestions of user-defined words may not comprise symbols that are
 > defined in some sections of the data division.
+They do not include
+> preprocessor-related variables or phrases either.

 ## Navigation features